-The experts in the book, NurtureShock, (see Part 1 for more info) provide a surprisingly obvious truth.
+The experts in the book, NurtureShock, (see Part 1 for more info) present a surprisingly obvious truth.
 While kids need to understand that lying is wrong, they also need to know that honesty is right.
-The researchers point out that if a child knows that lying is "bad", they feel like a "bad" person when they lie.
-That's the conscience at work, sending signals that help a child know right from wrong by sending positive or negative sensations that help them choose.
-But a child’s conscience isn’t there just to remind them when they’ve done wrong.
+The researchers point out that if a child knows that lying is "bad," they feel "bad" when they lie.
+That's their conscience at work— the child’s body sends them signals that help them feel positive or negative sensations that guide them toward right actions and away from wrong actions.
+The important thing to remember here is that a child’s conscience isn’t there just to remind them when they’ve done wrong.
 Their conscience also helps them feel good when they do good.
-Honesty should feel "good" as much as lying should feel "bad".
+Honesty should feel "good" as much as lying should feel "bad."

-The experts in Nurtureshock cite a study in which children were told two stories about lying: The Boy Who Cried Wolf (a story in which a boy lies, bad things happen, then the boy is punished) and George Washington and the Cherry Tree (a story in which a boy lies, takes responsibility for his wrong action, and is praised for telling the truth.)
+The first step in helping kids feel good about telling the truth is to show that being honest is a good trait, and it makes the adults in their life happy when they tell the truth.
+The experts in NurtureShock cite a study in which children were told two stories about lying: 1) The Boy Who Cried Wolf (which is a story where a boy lies, bad things happen, and then the boy is punished) and 2) George Washington and the Cherry Tree (which is a story where a boy lies, takes responsibility for his wrong action, and is then praised for telling the truth.)
 Guess which story motivated kids to tell the truth?
-Despite the fact that avoiding punishment is one of the primary reasons kids lie, the children in the study were more motivated to be truthful by the story about the boy who took responsibility for his actions and risked punishment.
-Why?
-Because he was praised for telling the truth.
-What kids want even more than not being punished is to have a way to deal with the wrong doing while also making their parents happy.
+The George Washington story was more motivating to children.
+Despite the fact that avoiding punishment is one of the primary reasons kids lie, the children in the study were more motivated to be truthful by the boy who took responsibility for his actions and risked punishment.
+This is because the boy who told the truth was praised for telling the truth.
+What kids want even more than not being punished is to have a way to deal with the wrong-doing while also making their parents happy.
 If telling the truth makes you happy, your kids will be more likely to tell the truth.

-But there’s a catch.
-You have to honestly meet their truthfulness with praise.
-You can’t convince them to tell you the truth about something they did wrong and then punish them for having fessed up to it— that’s deception (and hypocrisy given this is a lesson about honesty) and they won’t fall for it more than once.
-But-- you're waving your arms and yelling at me-- I can't just ignore the wrong thing they did in the first place and praise the fact that they told me the truth about it?!?!?
-Now what I do?
-Read on for the the secret to addressing the original transgression, while also encouraging truthfulness.
+What this means, is that we need to encourage kids to tell the truth, and we have to honestly meet their truthfulness with praise.
+We can’t convince a child to tell the truth about something they did wrong and then punish them for having fessed up to it— that’s deception (and hypocrisy given this is a lesson about honesty.)
+What's more, they won’t fall for it more than once, which means they are much more likely to avoid being honest next time.
+But— you're waving your arms and yelling at me— I can't just ignore the wrong thing they did in the first place and praise the fact that they told me the truth about it?!?
+Now what do I do?
+Read on for the secret to addressing the original wrong act, while also encouraging truthfulness.

 Honesty is one of the single most important lessons for children to learn.
 It’s the foundation of trust, which they’ll need with friends, teachers, parents, and throughout life.
 Honesty can be challenging to explain, so here are a couple resources that may help.